Theatre Camps with STC!

 Franchesca Sonoyama, School Partnership Program Manager & Teaching Artist

 Franchesca Sonoyama is the School Partnership Program Manager at STC and for STC Camps.
 She has worked as an after-school educator teaching ELA through Theatre, a Theatre Artist-in-Residence with Sacramento Metropolitan Arts Commission, and as a substitute teacher at various schools in the Sacramento City Unified School District.
 She has a BA in Dramatic Art and Communications from UC Davis.
-She is currently pursuing her Masters in Education in Integrated Teaching Through the Arts in Sacramento through Lesley University.
+She is recieved her Masters in Education in Integrated Teaching Through the Arts in Sacramento through Lesley University.
 Franchesca is an advocate for the arts and interactive learning as well as a musical theatre performer in the Sacramento community.

 Abigail Miller, YOUNG PROFESSIONALS CONSERVATORY COORDINATOR & TEACHING ARTIST